Research Interests

 Using the high spatial resolution and sensitivity of the Hubble Space Telescope and ground-based telescopes such as Magellan, I am studying dusty circumstellar disks as the birthplaces of planetary systems.
 The observations elucidate disk geometries and dust composition and in an ensemble fashion teach us about the evolution of disks and the timescales for planet formation within them.
 I try to connect the disks around other stars to our understanding of planet formation in our own Solar System and in other systems.

 Visual and near-infrared imaging provides detailed morphologies and colors of resolved disks.
-I have been PI or co-I on many programs HST programs over the years to image disks, particulary nearby dusty debris disks.
+I have been PI or co-I on many ground-based and HST programs over the years to image disks, particularly nearby dusty debris disks.
 Debris dust arises from the collisions and evaporation of planetesimals, and it is these same planetesimals which are the building blocks for planets (e.g. Debes et al. 2017).
-We are making porous aggregate dust models to improve our ability to retrieve dust composition from measurements of disk colors (and, in the best cases, spectroscopy).
-The goal is to be able to estimate the organic-to-silicate-to-ice ratios of the dust to constrain the place of formation and subsequent processing.
-By studying the grain composition directly with spectroscopy over a range of distances from the star, I try to learn about the processes of planet building and collisions that occur in disks. (e.g. Lomax et al. 2018, Arnold et al. 2018).
+The goal is to be able to estimate the organic-to-silicate-to-refractory-ice ratios of the dust to constrain the place of formation and subsequent processing.
+By studying the grain composition directly with spectroscopy over a range of distances from the star, I try to learn about the processes of planet building and collisions that occur in disks. (e.g. Lomax et al. 2018, Arnold et al. 2018, Kueny et al. 2026).